 Ambassador (ret.)
-Reuben E. Brigety, II is the Dean of the Elliott School of International Affairs of The George Washington University.
-He serves concurrently as an Adjunct Senior Fellow for African Peace and Security at the Council on Foreign Relations.
+Reuben E. Brigety, II is the Vice Chancellor for The University of the South.
+He was previously the Dean of the Elliott School of International Affairs of The George Washington University.
+He is an Adjunct Senior Fellow for African Peace and Security at the Council on Foreign Relations.

 Ambassador Brigety’s most recent diplomatic assignment was serving as the Representative of the United States of America to the African Union and Permanent Representative of the United States to the UN Economic Commission for Africa from September 2013 to September 2015.
 Prior to this appointment, Ambassador Brigety served as the Deputy Assistant Secretary of State in the Bureau of African Affairs with responsibility for Southern African and Regional Security Affairs.
 He also served as Deputy Assistant Secretary of State in the Bureau of Population, Refugees, and Migration, where he supervised U.S. refugee programs in Africa, managed U.S. humanitarian diplomacy with major international partners, and oversaw the development of international migration policy.